ericjonesdev/portfolio-four-project/README.md

 ### Coding, Troubleshooting and Inspiration

-- The following list of links were used as either examples upon which to build further this project, inspiration and troubleshooting various issues that arose during the
+- The following list of links were used as either examples upon which to further build the models and views this project, inspiration and troubleshooting various issues that arose during the
   process: